iswunistuttgart/document-templates/README.md

 If your thesis is highly mathematical, you should pass the `mathematics` option to the documentclass.
 This will load some more commonly used mathematics oriented packages and define several commands that can come in handy.

+### Code-heavy Thesis

+If you fancy adding many source code listings to your thesis, we have built-in support for awesome code highlighting using the `minted` package.
+Activate it by simply providing the `code` option to the document class.
+While it may require a bit more setup and configuration of your LaTeX environment at first, it will pay off in the long run.
+See the [minted documentation](https://ctan.org/pkg/minted) for more information.

 ### TikZ